YLD Weinberg Mission to Israel: March 7 – 13, 2022

-Early-bird registration deadline is July 31. $100 discount per application that is turned in by July 31.
-Deadline to register for this mission is August 31, 2018.
+Deadline to register for this mission is January 31, 2021.
 Space is limited!

-All participants will be asked to make a voluntary gift of $1,000 or more to the Federation's 2020 Campaign for Jewish Needs.
+All participants will be asked to make a voluntary commitment of $1,000 or more to the 2023 Campaign for Jewish Needs.

 Pursuant to the Internal Revenue Code, the amount of payments that may be claimed as a charitable contribution are reduced by the fair market value of benefits deemed to have been received by the contributor.

 The $1,000 cost of the mission, as a general rule, is not deductible as a charitable gift.